Raavi Asdar Receives Fulbright to Tajikistan

-Recent graduate Raavi Asdar is part of a cohort that will spend 10 months in Tajikistan providing free English language instruction to Tajki residents through the Fulbright English Teaching Assistantship (ETA) program.
+Recent graduate Raavi Asdar is part of a cohort that will spend 10 months in Tajikistan providing free English language instruction to Tajiki residents through the Fulbright English Teaching Assistantship (ETA) program.

 Unlike most Fulbright ETA programs which place teaching assistants in schools, Asdar’s cohort will be posted in an American Space, one of several cultural centers throughout the country funded by the United States government.
 Sponsored jointly by a U.S. embassy and a host country organization, an American Space serves as an information outpost similar to a public library.
 In Tajikistan, American Spaces function to provide free-of-cost English language instruction in after-school clubs.